Paris in b&w

 The same goes for some of these photos.
 A few lines have been straightened, and one photo has been slightly cropped.
 I hope you can enjoy them anyway and forgive me for cheating.

-Champs-Élysées as seen from the Arc de Triomphe, Les Tuileries, La Coupole at Montparnasse and finally Les Marais.
+Champs-Élysées as seen from the Arc de Triomphe, Le Marais, the view from the roof top terrace og Galeries Lafayettes, and finally La Coupole at Montparnasse.
 All shot on Ilford hp5 plus 400.

 Oh, how I want to go back to Paris…